Woodsphreaker/node-rest-structure-with-jwt-authentication/readme.md

-# Default node REST estruture with express and JWT
+# Default node REST structure with express and JWT

 ### Installing